timothyfraser/cv/README.md

   - American Political Thought with Dr. William Mayer
   - Sexuality, Gender, and the Law with Dr. Libby Adler

-### Community Outreach

-- 2023: Invited Panelist for **Cornell University Neurodiversity Week Event: Stories of Neurodiversity** (March 13, 2023).

-- 2016-2017: **Susenji Elementary School Student Supporter in Fukuoka, Japan**
-  - Tutored Japanese students in ESL and non-native students in math and Japanese language

-- 2015-2016: **Language in Motion Program Support Assistant at Middlebury College**
-  - Arranged intercultural education training and programming in local Vermont high schools in paid internship.
-Presented on Japanese culture and disaster studies and Turkish politics.

-- 2015: **Community Engagement Intern at Middlebury College**
-  - Networked with community and college organizations to facilitate service-learning opportunities on Vermont public education, health, and poverty in paid internship.

 ---

 <br>